SwiftDI/SwiftDI/README.md

 ## Contract Tests

-### setting up contract tests in the HLP module
+### Setting up contract tests in the HLP module

-- You'll need to write your contract tests using `XCTest` rather than `Quick/Nimble` (until and unless we can figure out how to import `Quick/Nimble` into client projects.
+- You'll need to write your contract tests using `XCTest` rather than `Quick/Nimble` (until and unless we can figure out how to import `Quick/Nimble` into client projects).
 - Your test class needs to use the `open` access modifier (not `public`), because we're going to be subclassing it outside its module.
 - Include your contract tests (such as tests for repositories) under the Sources directory hierarchy of your high level policy module.
 E.g. `SwiftDIHLP/Sources/SwiftDIHLP/Contracts/RepositoryTests.swift`
 - Add `${PLATFORM_DIR}/Developer/Library/Frameworks` to the HPL module's 'Framework Search Paths' build setting.
 - Link the high level policy against `XCTest.framework`.

-### importing contract tests in the client module
+### Importing contract tests in the client module

 - If you're using Cocoapods to import the HLP into the client module:
     - Add `${PLATFORM_DIR}/Developer/Library/Frameworks` to the 'Framework Search Paths' build setting for **both** the client module's target as well as the HLP Pod's target.